jinosh05/Sizer2/README.md

 * `.h` - Returns a calculated height based on the device
 * `.w` - Returns a calculated width based on the device
 * `.sp` - Returns a calculated sp based on the device
+* `.f` - Returns a calculated font based on the device
 * `SizerUtil.orientation` - for screen orientation portrait or landscape
 * `SizerUtil.deviceType` - for device type mobile or tablet